-COUN-730 Advanced Counseling Theories (3 Credits)
+COUN-730 Advanced Counseling Practice (3 Credits)

 Studies major theories and cultural discourses utilized by supervisors, counselors, and clients, with an emphasis on understandings of problem formation and change.
 Assumptions about normal behavior and pathology will be examined, and theories will be compared for their applicability to a variety of client groups, community needs, presenting problems, and practice settings.
+Provides an overview of the theories and research pertaining to group leadership, composition, selection, intervention, termination, evaluation, and follow-up.
+Students develop a written description of their group counseling approach and have concurrent supervised group counseling experiences.